1Vedansh/OverwatchProtocol/README.md

 - Navigate to the cloned repository folder and select it.

-** It is also available to play online at : https://strangecraft.itch.io/overwatch-protocol
+It is also available to play online at : https://strangecraft.itch.io/overwatch-protocol

+## Challenges faced:
+- Learning 3D mesh manipulation was a whole new experience for me.
+It was a bit unintuitive at first, but over time I got the hang of it.

+- Animation was my weakest area; I don’t like animating things, so instead, I tried to create procedural animations that are done through code.
+For example, the recoil is procedural and can be modified as desired.

+- Finding the correct spawn logic for the enemy was tricky as I had to find the right balance of gameplay difficulty and player enjoyment.